majuss/ecoevolpara/Documentation/seafile.md

 ### Debian GUI

-It’s recommended to use our [custom Installer] for the Seafile-Client (GUI or CLI). **Please read the underneath instructions very carefully!**
+It’s recommended to use our <a href="https://raw.githubusercontent.com/majuss/ecoevolpara/master/source/appendix/scripts/install_seafile_client.sh" download>custom installer</a> for the Seafile-Client (GUI or CLI). **Please read the underneath instructions very carefully!**

-#### With installer
+<a name="gui_installer"></a>#### With installer

 1. Download the installer from above.
-2. Run it in the terminal (open it with the search function) with `sudo bash install_seafile_client.sh`.
+2. Run it in the terminal (open it with the search function) with `sudo bash ~/Downloads/install_seafile_client.sh`.
 You need [sudo-privileges for this].
-3. Choose graphical client.
-And follow the instructions.
+3. Choose graphical client and follow the instructions.
-4. Search for `seafile` and start it.
+4. When the installer is finished and you logged back in, search for `seafile` and start it.
 5. In the first field enter the path: `/home/seafile/your_username`
 6. In the next field, enter our server-url: `https://svalbard.biologie.hu-berlin.de`, your Seafile user-email and password (both provided by the workgroup-admin).
 7. When Seafile starts up right click in Seafile your *home_your_username* and choose `sync this library` then click `sync with an existing folder` and enter the path to your home (/home/marius).